 NPPD also performs weekly inspections of the ash disposal facility.
 Observations from the weekly inspections are recorded on inspection forms, which are maintained in the site operating record.
-The 2021 weekly inspection forms reported the following notable maintenance activities:
+The 2022 weekly inspection forms reported the following notable maintenance activities:

-- Maintenance was performed on the sump pumps on multiple occasions throughout the year, including acid wash of the sump and cleanout of the pump. - Removal of undesirable vegetation (including small cedar saplings) was ongoing throughout 2021. - During the spring thaw and other large storm events, NPPD site inspection reports again noted apparent seepage in the exterior perimeter road in the northeast corner of the facility.
-This water has previously been identified as resulting from the high-permeability surface gravel collecting surface water and daylighting in this area, and not the result of seepage from the ash disposal facility. - Cracking was observed in the perimeter road around the crest of the facility embankment.
+- Maintenance was performed on the sump pumps. - Maintenance of erosion control features associated with the partial final cover on the north side of the ash disposal area was performed. - Removal of undesirable vegetation (including small cedar saplings) was ongoing throughout 2022. - Cracking was observed in the perimeter road around the crest of the facility embankment.
 The cracking was attributed to the warm and dry conditions desiccating the surface soils.